scrawlon/noc-webmidi/README.md

   * Run 'npm install'.
   * Run 'gulp watch'.
 * Development files are in '/src/js'.
-* Changes are compiled by Gulp into '/dist/js'.
+* Changes are compiled by Gulp into '/dist/js' and '/lib'.
 * All code is written in vanilla JavaScript.

+***I am not employed by or in anyway associated with Focusrite Novation&trade;